sherifi/opentender-frontend/README.md

 ### Build

-`npm run build` to build the app into a static bundle
+`npm run build` to build the apps (browser.app, server.app, server.ts) into a static bundles

 ### Build

 `npm run lint` to check the project with tslint

+### Analyse

+`npm run bundle-report` to see sizes of javascript bundle file sizes for browser.app

 ### Watch files